 Registration in thesis/dissertation research hours for on-campus or in absentia students, after the completion of the required coursework (32 hours for M.A./M.S. students; 64 hours beyond the master's degree for doctoral students), is required.
-This registration typically comes after the course work is completed and before the time limits are reached.
+The student must obtain approval by the adviser/director of research and submit it to the Academic and Instructional Services Office prior to registration.
+This registration typically occurs after the course work is completed and before the time limits are reached.